sabyrzhan/copy-paste-execute/README.md

-# 📝 👨‍💻 ▶️ Just Copy-Paste-Execute Scripts to do things fast
+# 📝 👨‍💻 ▶️ copy-paste-execute in shell

 ## Install Docker on Ubuntu (run as `root`)
 ```bash